|JAIME BELDEN |

 Kerry Ness helped with the conversion of Future Roots Project to a qualified nonprofit corporation in 2016 and now serves as secretary and board member.
 For the past 19 years, he was a chief financial officer in the banking industry and retired in 2019.
 He and his wife Sheryl live in Plymouth, Minnesota, near their three grown children and nine grandchildren.
-They have been enthusiastic supporters of Jaime and Elizabeth’s great work from the very beginning.
+They have been enthusiastic supporters of Jaime’s great work from the very beginning.

 Project Coordinator | Board Member